yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 GitHub will send you an email notification for every update in your PR or issue.
 {{< /alert >}}

-When the review is finished, we'll merge your PR to this staging website first <https://axway-open-docs.netlify.com/>, then to production <https://docs.axway.com>.
+When the review is finished, we'll merge your PR and publish the changes on [Axway-Open-Docs](https://axway-open-docs.netlify.com), and then on the [Axway Documentation portal](https://docs.axway.com).

 ## Create an issue on GitHub

 Create an issue to inform us about a problem in the documentation.
 Please provide detailed information, for example, if it's missing information, an error in a procedure, information not clear, a broken link, and so on.
 The more details you provide, the more helpful the issue, and the faster we can prioritize and fix it.

 To create an issue just click **Create documentation issue** on the upper right corner of the page, and add the relevant information.

-* While you can create issues on GitHub to ask for updates, improving the documentation will be faster if you create a pull request and make the updates yourself.

 ## Additional resources